ahmednafies/Fast_API_calculator/README.md

 FastAPI supports asynchronicity, so probably it is a good option to take advantage of that

 ### Testing
-Now I have 99% test coverage, AMAZING RIGHT? no it is not.
+Now we have 99% test coverage, AMAZING RIGHT? no it is not.
 In fact I think that there are tons of corner cases that are not covered by my tests.
 I have recently read about mutation testing and in fact there is a couple of good packages available `cosmic ray`, `mutmut` and `mutpy`.
-I am thinking about trying `mutmut` to be honest.
+I am thinking about trying `mutmut`.

 ### Thank you note
 I know README is not the place for this
 This has been one of the best code assignments I have ever got, looks simple at the first sight but optimizing code is a fun challenge.
-So Kudos to you guys.
+So kudos to you guys.